junelsolis/freeradius-admin/README.md

 *Notes about docker configuration:*

 The docker-compose file will create four services: **rad-server**, **mysql-server**, **apache2-server** and **phpmyadmin**.
-The three containers have network connectivity with each other through static ip's on their own bridge network.
+All four containers have network connectivity with each other through static ip's on their own bridge network.
 Ports are forwarded or exposed as needed.

 The **mysql-server** is configured with a generic username and password.
 This should be changed in the [docker-compose.yml](docker-compose.yml) file for production setups.
 The file [radius.sql](radius.sql) is a modified version of the radius MySQL schema included with [freeRADIUS](https://github.com/FreeRADIUS/freeradius-server) distributions.
 It is loaded by the container on startup if the database and tables do not already exist.